-Students who are not in the ACT Certificate Program may miss no more than two classes or they will lose 10% off the participation points on their final grade.
-Missing more than two classes will result in a further 10% deduction from the final grade.
+Students who are not in the ACT Certificate Program may miss no more than 10% of "inperson" instruction time (2 hours) or they will lose 10% off the participation points on their final grade.
+Missing more than 10% of "in-person" instruction time will result in a further 10% deduction from the final grade.